BryanHogan/bryanhogan/src/content/drafts/south-korea-travel-guide.md

 If you just want to get drinks for dinner or go to a bar you will find many options everywhere in Korea.
 There are many Koreans that love drinking and they go multiple times per week.
 But from my experience the places with the best nightlife definitely were:
-- Apgujeong
+- Hongdae / 홍대
-- Hongdae
+- Itaewon / 이태원
-- Itaewon
+- Apgujeong / 압구정
-- Kondae
+- Kondae / 건대

 ### Hongdae / 홍대
 Hongdae is very popular and has many great bars.
 You will find many international bars and clubs in Hongdae as well as Korean ones.
 Majority of people in Hongdae are students in their twenties up to people in their middle thirties usually.